Landing venture funding with LVP's David Gardner - GDC Podcast ep. 11

 David on the importance of your team

 "The first thing we're looking for is the team.
 Is the team amazing?
-Because we're only going to do eight investments in a year and we're going to see 700.
+Because we're only going to do eight investments in a year and we're going to see 700 [projects].
 And that was before the world became even more nervous about investing.
 So roughly 1 percent of what we see, we invest in...

 "The start is always going to be the team, because you never know if the game is going to make it or not but you know the team is going to learn from whatever they do.
 And that learning is the critical process of improving the product...we definitely are looking for teams that want to build a company.
 And that generally is more than one project."